Selena: Impact

 Selena's murder had a widespread impact.
 Reactions to her death were compared to those following the deaths of musicians John Lennon and Elvis Presley and that of U.S. president John F. Kennedy.
 Major television networks interrupted their regular programming to break the news—Tom Brokaw referred to Selena as "The Mexican Madonna".
 Her death was front-page news in The New York Times for two days.
 Many vigils and memorials were held in her honor, and radio stations in Texas played her music non-stop.
 Her funeral drew 60,000 mourners, many of whom traveled from outside the United States.

 The news struck the Hispanic community extremely hard.
 Many fans traveled thousands of miles to see Selena's house and boutiques, and the crime scene.
 By mid-afternoon, police were asked to form a detour because a line of cars began backing up traffic from the Quintanillas' houses.
 Among the celebrities who contacted the Quintanilla family to express their condolences were Gloria Estefan, Celia Cruz, Julio Iglesias, and Madonna.
 Other celebrities—including Stefani Montiel, Jaime DeAnda (of Los Chamacos), and Shelly Lares—appeared on radio stations to express their thoughts about Selena's death.

 An issue of People magazine was released several days after her murder.
 Its publishers believed interest would soon wane.
 They released a commemorative issue within a week when it became clear it was growing.
 The issue sold nearly a million copies, selling the entire first and second print runs within two weeks.
 It became a collector's item, a first in the history of People.
 Betty Cortina, an editor of People, told Biography they never had an issue that was completely sold out; "it was unheard of".
 In the following months, the company released People en Español aimed at the Hispanic market, due to the success of the Selena issue.
-This was followed by Newsweek en Espanol and Latina magazine.
+This was followed by Newsweek en Español and Latina magazine.